 So my greatest achievements are my paintings.
 It’s like a journal that I kept.
 I can tell you with whom I spent my days – each of those days for the last nearly 60 years, because the paintings are all signed and dated and that’s really my lifetime.
 What better diary could I have kept?
 These are pictures of the very people I spent my time with and each day is recorded in my sitter.

 If you were to die and come back as a person or thing, what would it be?
 More of the same, please.
 I’ve been taught by a master – Chris was just the perfect example.
 He showed me how to live and what it was all about.
 He helped me to make something of myself that would make me proud when I was an old man, and I achieved it.
 And it was he who gave me the idea and the strength to do it.
 I’ve kept him all my life as my idea of a perfect artist who really cared about what he did and put everything he had into it and made his life significant to himself, and that’s what I’ve tried to do in his honor.
 What better thing could I do to thank him for what he’d given me.

-Cover image: The artist with a portrait of Christoper Isherwood; all images courtesy of Don Bachardy and Craig Krull Gallery
+Images courtesy Don Bachardy and Craig Krull Gallery